Daniel-IRYIVUZE/EduTrack/EduTrack/README.md

 # EduTrack: Student Grade Management System

 EduTrack is a C# console-based application designed to help manage student names and grades.
 This system applies core programming concepts such as data structures, enums, exception handling, and control flow.
-It is structured for easy extension into a graphical interface (WPF/WinForms) in the future.

 ## Features